jolmos11/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?

+        adding file to index.
+You can just commit and upload the file.

 11. Why might it be a bad idea to omit them?

+        You will want to check for any errors in the directory before you commit..

 12. Repeat the above steps to add a new file with the name `vegetables.txt`